-Suppose you are looking for an excellent alternative to the drive on I-94 between Chicago and Milwaukee, try Amtrak’s Hiawatha.
-This train offers a convenient and comfortable way to travel between the Windy City and the Brew City and the stops in-between.
+Try Amtrak’s Hiawatha if you are looking for an alternative to the I-94 drive between Chicago and Milwaukee.
+The Hiawatha offers a convenient and comfortable way to travel between the Windy City and the Brew City, with a few stops in between.
 Plus, it can save you money on parking!

-The Hiawatha runs 14 daily trains or 7 round trips between Milwaukee, WI, and Chicago, IL.
-From end to end, the journey takes around an hour and a half covering 86 miles from end to end, with an average speed of 58 mph with a maximum speed of 79 mph (stops lower than the average speed).
+The journey takes around an hour and a half covering 86 miles from end to end, with an average speed of 58 mph with a maximum speed of 79 mph (stops lower than the average speed).